 Unlike other Greek islands, Hydra did not have a naval history, or much recorded history at all, prior to the 1600s.

-According to tradition, the first ship was built in 1657, which was rather ungainly and with — so the story goes — plaited vines for lanyards.
+According to tradition, the first ship was built in 1657, which was rather ungainly and had — so the story goes — plaited vines for lanyards.

 Despite the lack of a maritime pedigree, the Hydriots were quick studies, and they also invested in their nautical skill.
 They understood the value of technocracy.